bhunting/DOCS/Equipment/git-config.md

  * `git config --global push.default upstream`

-##Pruning deleted branches on a pull
+##Pruning deleted branches on a pull or fetch

 See http://stackoverflow.com/questions/18308535/automatic-prune-with-git-fetch-or-pull